DGriffin91/bevy_bistro_scene/README.md

 # Bevy Bistro Example

+Note bevy 0.17 has an issue using compressed textures: https://github.com/bevyengine/bevy/issues/21490

 Download scene from https://developer.nvidia.com/orca/amazon-lumberyard-bistro (or see link below for processed glTF files with instancing)

 Reexport BistroExterior.fbx and BistroInterior_Wine.fbx as GLTF files (in .gltf + .bin + textures format).
 Move the files into the respective bistro_exterior and bistro_interior_wine folders.